Leo-xh/Recommendation-System-Based-on-MPI-OpenMP/README.md

 Using MPI to distribute jobs and OpenMp to parallelize the computation.

 ### MPI
-1. Distribute by keys of items(molded by rank) in step 1, when received, add up the data.
+1. Distribute by keys of items in step 1 and 2, each node(except for the master) calculate the similarity of sizeOfItem / numOfNodes items with all other items.
+Send a matrix of weights to the master.
+For the master, when data received, concate the data.
-2. Distribute by keys of users(molded by rank) in step 2, when received, gather the data.
-Pay attention to the format of topN items and topM reasons.
+2. The weight file is too big, so the calculation of preference won't be distributed.

 ### OpenMP
 Optimize the loop in calculating the neighbor of items and the conjunction of them, as well as the preference of items in the nodes.